micmejia/bible-dump/AMPC/Luke/Luke 16.md

 After that he said to another, And how much do you owe?
 He said, A hundred measures [about 900 bushels] of wheat.
-He said to him, Take back your written acknowledgement of [^c]obligation, and write eighty [about 700 bushels].
+He said to him, Take back your written acknowledgement of obligation, and write eighty [about 700 bushels].